datahubio/datahub-cloud-template-dataset/docs.md

 > Note: Having data files that are **not** specifically listed in the data package are ignored.

-#### Adding new components to your brand new repository
+#### Customizing your site

+Now that you have created your first site, you can add more features to make it data-richer.

+> [!info] Github is playing the role of your Editor.
+Any changes you want to make to your published site, you need to make in your GitHub repository first.
+> Once you hit "sync" on your Site dashboard, the changes get reflected on your published site.

-Refer to the full list and API of available data visualization components here [https://storybook.portaljs.org](https://storybook.portaljs.org)
+To start with, please check the full list and API of the available features here [https://storybook.portaljs.org](https://storybook.portaljs.org)

+Then follow the steps below:

+1. Upload all relevant data files and/or images to your Github repository.
-1. Click on the desired component you want to add from the sidebar list.
+2. Select the desired feature you want to add from the sidebar list.
-2. Look at the right side of your screen to see what this component would look like
+3. Once you click on the selected feature, you will find 1) docs related to the feature as well as 2) the different ways in which you can import this feature
+4. In any way, navigate to the docs
-3. Navigate to the bottom right of the component and click on "Show code"
+5. Hit "Show code" at the bottom right of the showcased feature

 <img width="1388" alt="Screenshot 2024-04-11 at 14 52 59" src="https://github.com/datahubio/datahub-cloud-template/assets/45828069/67de61a9-3479-4881-8457-cb5742f7842e"/>

-4. Copy-paste the code into your markdown file in your Github repository (if you haven't added one while creating the repo, do it now)
+6. Copy-paste the code into your markdown file in your GitHub repository (if you haven't added one while creating the repo, do it now)*
-5. TODO
+7. Commit the changes made
+8. Navigate back to the App and hit "Sync"
+9. Visit your site or refresh the page in order to see the reflected changes

+> [!info] To import a feature from URL, simply upload your data file to your Github repository and replace the URL in the copied code.
+Relative paths are supported.
+> If you need more detailed instructions on how to customize the copied code in order to make it fit with your data, please continue reading.

 ## Supported features

+Depending on the type of feature you selected and the code copied across, you may need to:
+1) update the params _(refer to the params in the docs and their description)_
+2) update the CSV link with the link of your data file.
+You can also use a relative path.
+3) or update the URL to one of your own file

 ### Summary
 - Catalog